fpsvogel/reading/doc/csv-format.md

 Utopia|B078Y97W7D
 ```

-The source where you got the item.
-This can be either a name or a URL:
+The source where you got the item, either a name or a URL:

 ```
 \Title|Sources